shuyelin06/Obsidian-Notes/content/Classes/MATH411/MATH411.md

 > > $$
 > > For some $0 < \theta < 1$.
 > >
 > > Notice that this holds only because we assumed the second order derivatives are continuous.
+We find each term to be
 > > $$
 > > \begin{align*}
 > > \phi'(0) = \frac{d}{dt}_{t=0} f(x + th) = \langle \nabla f(x), h \rangle \\